tirejs/tire/docs/tire.md

 This function is used to create Tire collections, wrapp DOM nodes or create elements from HTML string.
 Tire support the basic selectors, but in a modern browser advanced selectors are supported as well via `document.querySelectorAll`.

-The function will take two parameters, the first is a selector and the second is the context where you are searching for the DOM node.
+The function will take two parameters, the first is a selector and the second is the context (or attribute object) where you are searching for the DOM node.
 If no context is given the context will be `document`.
 If a tire collection is given it will just return the given collection.

 ```javascript
 $('#foo') // returns the element with the id foo